Community-driven research on marine harvested and farmed species

 Interface of Change is the sixth phase of Alaska NSF EPSCoR.
 A $20-million award from the National Science Foundation funds this statewide, five-year project to build capacity for co-developed, use-inspired research across the Gulf of Alaska.

 Interface of Change centers partnerships between researchers, Gulf of Alaska community members, Tribes, educators, and entrepreneurs.
-Through these connections, project participants work collaboratively to investigate the effects of environmental changes in the Gulf on marine species and on the lives of Alaskans.
+Through these connections, project participants work collaboratively to investigate the resilience of marine species that are critical to the subsistence way of life as well as developments in the mariculture economy in the Gulf of Alaska.

 Partnering with Gulf of Alaska coastal communities

-Interface of Change brings together researchers from the University of Alaska Anchorage, University of Alaska Fairbanks, and the Univerisity of Alaska Southeast in partnership with Gulf of Alaska community members from Seldovia, Halibut Cove, Homer, Cordova, Valdez, Juneau, Haines and Klukwan.
+Interface of Change brings together researchers from the University of Alaska Anchorage, University of Alaska Fairbanks, and the University of Alaska Southeast in partnership with Gulf of Alaska community members from Seldovia, Homer, Cordova, Valdez, Juneau, Haines, and Klukwan.

 View larger map